GMC-DRL/psc4MetaBBO/README.md

 # Useful Papers and Source Codes for Meta Black-Box Optimization (MetaBBO)

 This respository aims to maintain a list of useful relevant papers and open source codes for MetaBBO.
-Our implementations of these methods can be accessed in [MetaBox](https://github.com/GMC-DRL/MetaBox).
+Our implementations of some of these methods can be accessed in [MetaBox](https://github.com/GMC-DRL/MetaBox).

 - [1.
 Survey Papers](#1-survey-papers)
 - [2.
 Classic BBO](#2-classic-bbo)